ashuran22/LimeChat-rasa-hotel-chatbot-nov-2020-ashutosh-ranjan-170168-IITKanpur/README.md

 Please add at least 5 training examples for each intent so that the bot is able to handle.

+**Note: Please keep the bot utterances exactly as mentioned in the examples as they are essential in our automated testing scripts**

 ## Book Room

 User: I want to book a room.